dockstore/dockstore-documentation/docs/getting-started/github-apps/snippet--installation.rst

 Upon installing the GitHub App, Dockstore will find branches in your repository that contain a .dockstore.yml and attempt to register your workflows, tools, services, and notebooks.
 There may be some cases where Dockstore is unable to find all branches containing a .dockstore.yml, for example, if the GitHub repository has many branches.

-If your workflow, tool, service, or notebook is not showing up on Dockstore after 5 minutes, push one *additional* commit to your repository.
-This helps make sure your workflows, tools, services, and notebooks show up in Dockstore.
+If your workflow, tool, service, or notebook is not showing up on Dockstore after 5 minutes, push one *additional* commit to the branch in your repository that contains the .dockstore.yml that's not being synchronized.
+Dockstore will synchronize the branch that was updated, which helps make sure that your workflows, tools, services, and notebooks show up in Dockstore.

+If your workflow, tool, service, or notebook still doesn't show up, check the :ref:`GitHub App logs <GitHub App logs FAQ>` to see if Dockstore encountered an error while processing your .dockstore.yml.